Cryptopsy: None So Vile (1996–1997)

 In 1996, the line-up of Worm, Mounier, Levasseur, and Langlois released the album None So Vile on the Swedish label Wrong Again Records.
 By this time, Levasseur was a very prominent songwriter in the band.
 His guitar leads consisted of very fast yet complex shreds, which were usually played in short bursts.
 Although Levasseur handled all the guitar parts on the album, the band would add Miguel Roy as a second touring guitarist.

 In 1997, after the tour in support of None So Vile, Lord Worm left the band, citing health issues.
 The band hired the Boston native Mike DiSalvo, vocalist of death metal band Infestation, (with the personal approval of Lord Worm).
 In July 1997, Cryptopsy's appearance at the Milwaukee Metalfest XI gained the attention of many American metalheads, as well as that of the label Century Media.

 Whisper Supremacy (1998–1999)

 Cryptopsy's next album, Whisper Supremacy, was released on Century Media in 1998, and featured Miguel Roy on second guitar.
 It took Cryptopsy's style further, incorporating some jazz and fusion elements.
-Some fans criticized Mike DiSalvo's vocal style, saying it was too similar to that of hardcore vocalists and preferring the more extreme death metal style of Lord Worm; others welcomed DiSalvo's intelligible lyrics and vocal presence.
-The tour in support of Whisper Supremacy took the band on their first tour through the United States, increasing their fan-base significantly.
+Some fans criticized the vocals of Mike DiSalvo, stating his style was too resminiscent of hardcore rather than the typical extreme metal vocalizations of Lord Worm.
+The tour in support of Whisper Supremacy took the band on their first tour through the United States, increasing their fan-base.